 As AI/robotics eliminates jobs across the spectrum, governmental revenues will plummet while the debt increases dramatically.
 This crisis of limited resources on all levels—underfunded or non-existent pensions, health problems, lack of savings, and job destruction—will drive many into homelessness and produce a dramatic rise in violence as we fight over shrinking resources.
 All this will take place in an environment of increased AI-facilitated surveillance by governments, aggressive militarization using AI systems and autonomous weapons, and the degradation of the world’s economic and political order.

-The final nine chapters of CONTAGION offer possible solutions.
+The final five chapters of CONTAGION offer possible solutions.